Reserve A Meeting Room

 - Other groups not included above, and not specifically excluded in the Basehor Community Library Meeting Room Policy

-Commercial, for profit organizations or individuals are not allowed to reserve/use the meeting rooms.
+- Commercial, for profit organizations or individuals are not allowed to reserve/use the meeting rooms, unless the purpose of the meeting is training for the organization’s employees.

 - Confirm meeting room availability and suitability